olivecasazza/info/README.md

-# colincasazza.info
+# nullspace

-A monorepo for all my personal projects.
+A monorepo for personal projects.

-## Todo(s)

-- [ ] Verify implicit dependencies between workspaces + verify internal target command dependiencies for each workspace.